rakkyo150/BeatSaber-SaberTailor/readme.md

 - `+y` moves the saber up, EG: `100` moves the saber 10 centimeters up.
 - `+z` moves the saber forward, EG: `300` moves the saber 30 centimeters forward.

 Alters the position of the left/right saber, relative to the default location.
 You cannot move the saber more than 50 centimeters away on any axis!
-This option *does not* disable score submission.

 ### Grip Rotation (Left + Right)